 **NOTE: When selecting your skis you get to pick which topsheet color, base color, and AMALGAM inlay color you'd like your skis to be.
 Choose from 4 colors for your topsheet, and one of numerous combinations for the base.
 Scroll thru pictures above to see examples (base colors are chosen once added to your cart).

 The Sentient is the Artifact’s bigger, burlier sibling.
 We built this ski to tackle big mountain lines all around the world, but it has all-mountain roots.
 With its larger turn radius, the Sentient will charge hard down the fall line with speed and stability.

 Don’t let the size of this ski fool you, the Sentient is still built to be an everyday ski.
 The traditional camber and long usable edge make for a ski which transitions effortlessly from turn to turn.
-With its slightly rockered tip and tail, and 108 mm of width underfoot, it blasts through curd, and lays down beautiful, floaty turns in deep powder.
+With its slightly rockered tip and tail, and 108 mm of width underfoot, it blasts through crud, and lays down beautiful, floaty turns in deep powder.